 - Wrapping paper

-Paper items that cannot be recycled
+Paper and cardboard items that cannot be recycled

 - Coffee cups, as their plastic coating can't be removed